Overv/Open.GL/content/articles-en/depthstencils.md

 	glColorMask(GL_FALSE, GL_FALSE, GL_FALSE, GL_FALSE);
 	glDepthMask(GL_FALSE);

 The `glColorMask` function allows you to specify which data is written to the color buffer during a drawing operation.
 In this case you would want to disable all color channels (red, green, blue, alpha).
-Writing to the depth buffer needs to be disabled seperately as well with `glDepthMask`, so that cube drawing operation won't be affected by leftover depth values of the rectangle.
+Writing to the depth buffer needs to be disabled separately as well with `glDepthMask`, so that cube drawing operation won't be affected by leftover depth values of the rectangle.
 This is cleaner than simply clearing the depth buffer again later.

 Using values in drawing operations
 --------